-J. Howard Williams Student Village Townhomes, 120 families.
+J. Howard Williams Student Village Townhomes, houses up to 120 families.
 These townhomes are all two floors and boast access to two playgrounds and open spaces.
 The project is named for the fourth president of the seminary, who presided over its early beginnings.